jaimevalero/push-kaggle-dataset/README.md

 ### `id`

 Dataset identifier in format {username}/{dataset}).
-Default is `"{KAGGLE_USERNAME}/{GITHUB_REPO_NAME}"` Where KAGGLE_USERNAME is the secret - see sections #Secret
+Default is `"{KAGGLE_USERNAME}/{GITHUB_REPO_NAME}"` Where KAGGLE_USERNAME is a secret - see sections [secret](#Secret) You cannot upload data to other kaggle user.

 ### `files`